Regional minister: Developments since 2010

 In July 2011, Greg Clark was appointed to the new role of Minister for Cities, which from July 2014 was combined with Minister for Universities and Science.
-The role has presumably been unfilled upon Clark's promotion to Secretary of State for Communities and Local Government in May 2015.
+The role was abolished upon Clark's promotion to Secretary of State for Communities and Local Government in May 2015.

 In January 2014, the post of Minister for Portsmouth was created, with the aim to help support the city's shipbuilding industry.
 The role was initially held by Michael Fallon until the appointment of Matthew Hancock in July 2014, who was replaced by Mark Francois in May 2015.

 In April 2014, Labour leader Ed Miliband proposed the reintroduction of regional ministers, corresponding to the nine English regions, who would sit on a new regional committee based at the Cabinet Office.

 In May 2015, James Wharton was appointed to the new role of Minister for the Northern Powerhouse, focusing on wider devolution to English "core cities" including Manchester, Leeds, Sheffield, Liverpool, and Newcastle.